-The following are categories of assets measured at fair value on a recurring basis during the years ended September 30, 2023 and 2022 using unadjusted quoted prices in active markets for identical assets (Level 1), significant other observable inputs (Level 2), and significant unobservable inputs (Level 3).
+The following are categories of assets measured at fair value on a recurring basis during the years ended September 30, 2024 and 2023 using unadjusted quoted prices in active markets for identical assets (Level 1), significant other observable inputs (Level 2), and significant unobservable inputs (Level 3).

-The Community's interest in the investment pool is valued on a recurring basis and is a direct interest in the investment pool, valued using Level 3 inputs of the valuation hierarchy for 2023 and 2022.
-There were net (withdrawals) deposits of approximately \$(509,000) and \$1,239,000 during 2023 and 2022, respectively.
-The total allocation of pooled earnings (losses) was approximately \$848,000 and \$(252,000) for the years ended September 30, 2023 and 2022, respectively.
+The Community's interest in the investment pool is valued on a recurring basis and is a direct interest in the investment pool, valued using Level 3 inputs of the valuation hierarchy for 2024 and 2023.
+Management's estimate of the value of their interest in the investment pool held and invested by Covenant Ministries of Benevolence is based on information provided by CMB, which is based on the Community's allocation of ownership in the pool and the value of the underlying investments included in the pool.
+There were withdrawals, net of deposits, of approximately \$1,241,000 and \$509,000 during 2024 and 2023, respectively.
+The total allocation of pooled earnings was approximately \$982,000 and \$848,000 for the years ended September 30, 2024 and 2023, respectively.